jidongxiao/networksecurity/labs/xss/README.md

 $ node server.js
 ```

-3. open two browser tabs: one in normal mode, the other in **private windows** mode.
+3. Open two browser tabs: one in normal mode, the other in **private window** mode.
 In both of them, access the web server: type localhost:3000.
 In one tab, login as alice, in the other tab, login as bob.

 ![alt text](images/lab-xss-alice-profile.png "Lab xss alice profile")
 ![alt text](images/lab-xss-bob-profile.png "Lab xss bob profile")